Start Date: 2017-10-13

-Detail: The public is advised of a water quality exceedance of enterococci at Waimea Bay Landing.
-Levels of 429 per 100 mL have been detected during routine beach monitoring.
+Detail: The public is advised of a water quality exceedance of enterococci at Puako Middle of Lot on the Big Island.
+Levels of 306 per 100 mL have been detected during routine beach monitoring.
 The Department of Health Clean Water Branch provides beach monitoring and notification through its beach program.
-The advisory for this beach is posted because routine testing for enterococci indicate that potentially harmful microorganisms such as bacteria, viruses, protozoa, or parasites may be present in the water.
+The advisory for this beach is posted because testing for enterococci indicate that potentially harmful microorganisms such as bacteria, viruses, protozoa, or parasites may be present in the water.
 Swimming at beaches with pollution in the water may make you ill.

 Children, the elderly, and people with weakened immune systems are the most likely populations to develop illnesses or infections after coming into contact with polluted water, usually while swimming.
 Fortunately, while swimming-related illnesses can be unpleasant, they are usually not very serious - they require little or no treatment or get better quickly upon treatment, and they have no long-term health effects.